mathworks-ref-arch/matlab-on-aws-win/releases/R2021b/README.md

 ## Step 3.
 Connect to the Virtual Machine in the Cloud

 1. Expand the **Outputs** section in the the *Stack Detail* page.
-1. Look for the key named `RDPConnection` and copy the corresponding public DNS name listed under value. *For example*: ec2-11-222-33-44.compute-1.amazonaws.com
+1. Look for the key named `RDPSSHConnection` and copy the corresponding public DNS name listed under value. *For example*: ec2-11-222-33-44.compute-1.amazonaws.com
 1. Launch any remote desktop client, paste the public DNS name in the appropriate field, and connect.
 On the Windows Remote Desktop Client you need to paste the public DNS name in the **Computer** field and click **Connect**.
 1. In the login screen that's displayed, use the username `Administrator` and the password you specified while setting up the stack in [Step 2](#step-2-configure-the-stack).
+1. You can also connect using SSH from the terminal using the format: `ssh Administrator@<DNS name>`. *For example*: ssh Administrator@ec2-11-222-33-44.compute-1.amazonaws.com

 ## Step 4.
 Launch MATLAB
 Double-click the MATLAB icon on the virtual machine desktop to launch MATLAB.
 The first time you start MATLAB you will need to activate it.
 By default, you will be asked to use your MathWorks Account to activate MATLAB.
 For other ways to activate MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).